What happens to your student loans if your school is shut down

 If you do have your federal loans discharged and you end up transferring credits to a similar program, you may have to pay back the loans that were discharged.

 You may have to pay income taxes if you get your student loans discharged when your school closes.
 If you don’t think you can afford to do so, you can petition the IRS to reduce your tax bill.
-Contact the to learn about your options.
+Contact the Office of the Taxpayer Advocate to learn about your options.

 If you have private student loans